Scuba Diving Destinations

 2. Lofoten Islands, Norway

-In the opposite corner of Europe, you will find great diving in the North Sea.
+You will find great diving in the North Sea in the opposite corner of Europe.
 The Lofoten Islands of Norway are your chance to dive alongside majestic orcas.

 As far as diving in Europe goes, this is one of the colder waters, even in the summer months.
 Still, experienced divers flock to this dive site for its mesmerizing kelp forests and the several sunken wrecks.